 So that means plenty of meats, seafood and eggs.

 And minerals such as zinc and magnesium support testosterone production while regulating energy production.
-They also help cutting fat not muscle by providing important building blocks for optimal functioning.
+They also help cutting fat, not muscle, by providing essential building blocks for optimal functioning.

-It can be difficult to get all of the nutrition you need from food on a cut, and a reliable, effective strategy is to supplement a premium testosterone booster such as TestoFuel.
+It can be challenging to get all of your nutrition from food on a cut.
+A reliable, effective strategy is to supplement a premium testosterone booster such as TestoFuel.

-Cutting fat not muscle can be tough, especially when you’re not sure how.
+Cutting fat, not muscle, can be tricky, especially when unsure how.